-Fair Economy Impact: If Congress passes the resolution to block this rule, they are giving employers a get-out-of-jail free card when employers fail to maintain – or falsify – their injury/illness logs.
+Fair Economy Impact: When Congress passed, and President Trump signed, the resolution to block this rule, they gave employers a get-out-of-jail free card when employers fail to maintain – or falsify – their injury/illness logs.
 These records are not just paperwork: If an employee is injured on the job (say cut or burned, or worse, suffers an amputation or fatality) then it is the employer’s duty to record that injury and investigate what happened.
 Failure to keep injury records means that employers, OSHA, and workers cannot learn from past mistakes, and makes it harder to prevent the same tragedies from happening to others in the future.

 - On February 28, The White House issued a Statement of Administration Policy indicating that the president would sign the resolution.

 Department of Labor announcement of a proposed delay of the rule for Examination of Working Places in Metal and Nonmetal Mines